stevesimmons/uuid7-csharp/README.md

 The timestamp may be specified explicitly by passing in the time expressed as the whole number of nanoseconds since 00:00:00 on 1 January 1970 UTC.
-Here are two Id25 strings nominally 1ns apart, and a third at the same timestamp as the second:
+Here are two Id25 strings nominally 1ns apart, and a third at the same timestamp as the second.

 ```csharp
 var uuid7 = new Uuid7();